numz/StableDiffusionPygameInpaintIsometricMap/README.md

 1. Press "Escape" : access the menu
 2. Draw a Shape : maintain shift + left click to draw your shape (minimum 3 points for see shape)
 3. Enter : validate your prompt
+4. arrow keys : move on the map

 ## Contributions